 On February 7, 2013, the Company announced that its Board of Directors approved the renewal of its normal course issuer bid program and authorized the purchase of up to 10,200,000 of its common shares, representing approximately 5.0% of its common shares then outstanding, by way of normal course purchases effected through the facilities of the TSX (the "2013 NCIB Program").
 The Company was able to commence purchases under the 2013 NCIB Program on February 15, 2013.
-The 2013 NCIB program will terminate on February 14, 2014, or on such earlier date as the Company may complete its purchases pursuant to a Notice of Intention filed with the TSX.
+The 2013 NCIB Program will terminate on February 14, 2014, or on such earlier date as the Company may complete its purchases pursuant to a Notice of Intention filed with the TSX.
 Purchases will be made by the Company in accordance with the requirements of the TSX and the price which the Company will pay for any such common shares will be the market price of any such common shares at the time of acquisition, or such other price as may be permitted by the TSX.
 In connection with the 2013 NCIB Program, the Company has entered into an automatic purchase plan with its designated broker to allow for purchases of its common shares during certain pre-determined black-out periods, subject to certain parameters as to price and number of shares.
 Outside of these pre-determined black-out periods, shares will be repurchased in accordance with management's discretion, subject to applicable law.
 For purposes of the TSX rules, a maximum of 146,845 common shares may be purchased by the Company on any one day under the 2013 NCIB Program, except where purchases are made in accordance with the "block purchase exception" of the TSX rules.
 Common shares purchased by the Company will be cancelled.

-During the first quarter of 2013, the Company repurchased a total of 2,009,400 common shares (580,000 common shares under the 2012 NCIB Program and 1,429,400 common shares under the 2013 NCIB program), at an aggregate cost of \$86 million, representing an average repurchase price of \$42.60 per common share.
-During the first quarter of 2013, 1,677,700 of the repurchased common shares were cancelled, with the remaining 331,700 common shares cancelled subsequent to quarter-end.
+During the second quarter of 2013, the Company repurchased 2,040,000 common shares under its 2013 NCIB Program at an aggregate cost of \$93 million, representing an average repurchase price of \$45.38 per common share.
+Year-to-date, the Company has repurchased a total of 4,049,400 common shares (comprised of 580,000 common shares under its previous normal course issuer bid program and 3,469,400 common shares under the 2013 NCIB program) at an aggregate cost of \$178 million, representing an average repurchase price of \$44.00 per common share.
+At the end of the second quarter, 3,899,400 of the repurchased common shares were cancelled, with the remaining 150,000 common shares cancelled subsequent to quarter-end.
 The premium paid over the average book value of the repurchased common shares has been charged to retained earnings.
 (See note 9 to the accompanying unaudited condensed consolidated financial statements of the Company.)